Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Dropout finds flatter minima

 Dropout is almost ubiquitous in training deep networks.
 It is interesting and important to understand what makes dropout improve the generalization of training neural networks.
 Inspired by the study of SGD \citep{keskar2016large}, we explore the flatness of the minima found by dropout.

-The loss landscape of DNNs is highly non-convex and complicate \citep{skorokhodov2019loss}, but with certain characteristics, such as embedding principle \citep{Zhang2021embedding} shows that the loss landscape of any network ``contains'' all critical points of all narrower networks, in the sense that, any critical point of any narrower network can be embedded to a critical point of the target network preserving its output function.
-It is impractical to visualize the loss landscape in the high-dimensional space.
-To compare two minima, $\vtheta$ and $\vtheta'$, in a loss landscape, one simple way \citep{keskar2016large} is to visualize 1-d cross-section of the interpolation between $\vtheta$ and $\vtheta'$.
-However, empirical studies \citep{li2017visualizing} show that this simple way could be misleading when $\vtheta$ and $\vtheta'$ have difference of orders of magnitude. \cite{li2017visualizing} visualizes loss functions using filter-wise normalized directions to remove the scaling effect.
-We adopt this method \citep{li2017visualizing} in this work as follows.
+We adopt the method of \citet{li2017visualizing} in this work as follows.
 To obtain a direction for a network with parameters $\vtheta$, we begin by producing a random Gaussian direction vector $\vd$ with dimensions compatible with $\vtheta$.
 Then, we normalize each filter in $\vd$ to have the same norm of the corresponding filter in $\vtheta$.
-In other words, we make the replacement $\vd_{i, j} \leftarrow \frac{\vd_{i, j}}{\left\|\vd_{i, j}\right\|}\left\|\vtheta_{i, j}\right\|$, where $\vd_{i,j}$ represents the $j$th filter (not the $j$th weight, for FNN, one layer is one filter.) of the $i$th layer of $\vd$, and $\|\cdot\|$ denotes the Frobenius norm.
-We use $f(\alpha)=L\left(\vtheta+\alpha \vd\right)$ to characterize the loss landscape around the minima obtained with dropout layers $\vtheta^*_\vd$ and without dropout layer $\vtheta^*$.
-For both network structures shown in Fig. \ref{fig:flatness_cnn}, dropout can improve the generalization of the network and find a flatter minimum.
+For FNN, each layer can be regarded as a filter.
+The normalization process is equivalent to normalizing the layer.
+For CNN, each convolution kernel may have multiple filters.
+Each filter is normalized individually.
+In other words, we make the replacement $\vd_{i, j} \leftarrow \frac{\vd_{i, j}}{\left\|\vd_{i, j}\right\|}\left\|\vtheta_{i, j}\right\|$, where $\vd_{i,j}, \vtheta_{i, j}$ represent the $j$th filter of the $i$th layer of the random direction $\vd$ and the network parameters $\vtheta$, and $\|\cdot\|$ denotes the Frobenius norm.
+It should be noted that $j$ is not the index of the weight, but the filter.
+We use $f(\alpha)=L\left(\vtheta+\alpha \vd\right)$ to characterize the loss landscape around the minima obtained with dropout layers $\vtheta^*_{\vd}$ and without dropout layer $\vtheta^*$.

+For all network structures shown in Fig. \ref{fig:flatness_cnn}, dropout can improve the generalization of the network and find a flatter minimum.
+In Fig. \ref{fig:flatness_cnn}(a, b), for both networks trained with and without dropout layers, the training loss values are all closed to zero, but their flatness and generalization are still different.
+In Fig. \ref{fig:flatness_cnn}(c, d), due to the complexity of the dataset, i.e., CIFAR-100 and Multi30k, and networks, i.e., ResNet-20 and transformer, networks with dropout layers does not achieve very small training error but the ones with dropout find flatter minima with much better generalization.

+Next, we utilize three methods to examine the relation between the covariance of the noise induced by the dropout randomness and the Hessian of the loss landscape, as summarized in Table \ref{tab:cifar10}.